TheMadman/ceasoning/README.md

 Code is written for humans, not computers.
 Code which is difficult to understand is considered a bug - please report it!

-While there is no rigid definition of what makes documentation and comments good, a good rule-of-thumb is it shouldn't explain the code itself.
-The code should be simple to understand; the documentation should explain what can't be contained in the code, such as domain-specific knowledge, used design patterns and the like.
-In short, documentation should put the reader in the right frame-of-mind to make the code simple to understand.

-I chose the GPL v3 because that's the license I want to use for this project.
-I understand there are businesses that cannot operate with GPL code - I work at one personally - but I'm in no way against people making a profit from this library.
-The GPL and FSF are quite explicit in supporting businesses selling software and support around Libre software; I want to re-iterate that point.

-I just love good code more than I like money.
-Happy hacking!